rswahn-sw/project-siem/README.md

 *Accepted in this environment because*: In a lab environment with low traffic, the volume of logs is not a concern.

 ## Production considerations
-### Infrasctructure
+### Infrastructure
-* Real servers or cloud service instead of VMs
+* Real servers or cloud services instead of VMs.
 * Load balancing and redundancy, multiple servers so that if one goes down, everything doesn't stop working.

 ### Security
-* HTTPS everywhere
+* HTTPS and TLS everywhere.
-* SSH key passphrase
+* SSH key passphrase.
-* Secrets management via Ansible Vault
+* Secrets management via Ansible Vault.
 * Stricter firewall rules, e.g. Elk VM only accepts connections from Logstash VM.

 ### Ansible